Repair Cafes – Maple Ridge

 Over 30 amazingly talented volunteers helped residents fix nearly 70 different items, including broken lamps, clocks, ties, stools, bikes, jewellery, socks, and more!
 Kids and adults alike enjoyed taking things apart & building original creations at TINKERbell Station.
 We heard so many great stories about why each item was held onto and what it meant to the owner.
 Our “fixed” bell rang throughout the day and there were many happy people – visitors and fixers alike!

-Huge thanks to all our volunteers, sponsors, supporters, and planning team for an amazing day – looking forward to seeing you (and your broken stuff) at our NEXT Repair Cafe on Saturday, May 12 at the Maple Ridge Seniors’ Activity Centre!
+Huge thanks to all our volunteers, sponsors, supporters, and planning team for an amazing day – looking forward to seeing you (and your broken stuff) at our NEXT Repair Cafe on Saturday, August 18 at Memorial Peace Park (the one with the Bandstand :)!

 Ridge Meadows Recycling Society and our Repair Cafe Planning Team have a number of Cafes scheduled for 2018 – come join us! (and bring your broken small appliances, jewelery, clothing, small furniture, electronics, bicycles, toys, etc. 🙂